SANUSq Botanique: Sacha Inchi Oil capsules - 500 mg x 100

 - Prevents blood clotting

-- Sacha Inchi contains tryptophan, an amino acid that is converted into serotonin, a neurotransmitter also called the happy hormone.
-Serotonin is known to trigger positive feelings, regulate mood and calm down frayed nerves, thus helps you deal with anxiety and depression.
+- Sacha Inchi contains tryptophan, an amino acid that is converted into serotonin, a neurotransmitter also called the happy hormone or feel-good hormone.
+Healthy serotonin levels are associated with good mood, calmness and positive feelings.
+Serotonin regulates mood eases symptoms of anxiety and depression.

 - Omega 3 fatty acids helps the body absorb calcium.

 - Minimizes bone loss as you grow older

 Sacha Inchi oil is rich in omega 3 and antioxidant substances (phenolic compounds, vitamin E and vitamin A) .
 All these ingredients help nourish the skin, and protect eyes and skin from oxidative damage and inflammation.

 - Moisturises skin, maintains its elasticity and prevents ultimate formation of fine lines and wrinkles

 - Supports eye health and delays the development of macular degeneration and cataracts

 The best Sacha Inchi oil capsules